Wexop/RandomEnemiesSize/Thunderstore/README.md

 ### RELATED MODS

-[LittleCompany](https://thunderstore.io/c/lethal-company/p/Toybox/LittleCompany/) - A Lethal Company mod for anything size-related!
+- [LittleCompany](https://thunderstore.io/c/lethal-company/p/Toybox/LittleCompany/) - A Lethal Company mod for anything size-related!
 Enemies behaviour change depending on the size of enemies and yours!
+- [MapHazardsMoves](https://thunderstore.io/c/lethal-company/p/Wexop/MapHazardsMoves/) - A Lethal Company mod that make map hazards like turret, landmine, spike trap walk !
+Try it with RandomEnemiesSize to be chased by a big scary spike trap !